CorrelAid/hugo-website/content/en/become-member.md

 Please note that active members are expected to attend the general meeting.
 For membership details, please see the [fee regulations](/material/correlaid_ev/2021-12-17_gebuehrenordnung.pdf).

 3. Fill out the [membership form](https://ee.correlaid.org/single/xDjRNPPH?returnURL=https://correlaid.org/about/willkommen/) and upload the registration form and the SEPA direct debit mandate.
-You can find these documents [here](https://correlcloud.org/index.php/s/6fxT6b3xTeSADtJ).
+You can find these documents [here](https://cloud.correlaid.org/s/pyoRxdFfa5ZdWMX).

-Our CFO Konstantin is available for questions or problems via [email](mailto:finanzen@correlaid.org).
+Our Admin Team is available for questions or problems via [email](mailto:finanzen@correlaid.org).

 # Just want to donate?